VCE Environmental Science

 Rationale

-VCE Environmental Science enables students to explore the challenges that past and current human interactions with the environment presents for the future by considering how Earth’s atmosphere, biosphere, hydrosphere and lithosphere function as interrelated systems.
+VCE Environmental Science is a relevant and multi-disciplinary course that enables students to understand the challenges that past and current human interactions with the environment present, and explore strategies for taking better care of the planet into the future.
 In undertaking this study, students examine how environmental actions affect, and are affected by, ethical, social and political frameworks.

-VCE Environmental Science provides for continuing study pathways within the field and leads to a diverse range of careers, from design (including landscape or building architecture), engineering and urban planning, environmental consultancy and advocacy (which may involve employment in air, water and/or soil quality monitoring and control), agriculture, construction, mining and property management, and water-quality engineering.
+VCE Environmental Science provides for continuing study pathways within the field and leads to a diverse range of careers, from design (including landscape or building architecture), engineering and urban planning, environmental consultancy and advocacy (which may involve employment in air, water and/or soil quality monitoring and control), agriculture, construction, mining and property management.
 Environmental scientists also work in cross-disciplinary areas such as bushfire research, environmental management and conservation, geology and oceanography.

 Recommended Pathway